Recovery Guarantees for Distributed-OMP: PROBLEM SETUP

-\section{Problem setup}
+\section{PROBLEM SETUP}

-As mentioned in the introduction, we consider linear regression with a sparse coefficient vector in a distributed setting, where \(M\) machines are connected in a star topology to a fusion center.
-Each machine $m$ holds $n$ samples of the sparse linear regression model \eqref{eq:reg_model}, i.e., a design matrix $\X^{(m)}\in\R^{n\times d}$ and a response vector $\y^{(m)}\in \R^n$.
-These two quantities are hence linearly related according to
+We consider linear regression with a sparse coefficient vector in a distributed setting, where \(M\) machines are connected in a star topology to a fusion center.
+Each machine $m\in[M]$ holds $n$ samples from the sparse regression model \eqref{eq:reg_model}, i.e., a design matrix $\X^{(m)}\in\R^{n\times d}$ and a response vector $\y^{(m)}\in \R^n$, related via